ar1syr0/companion/README.md

 ## 18.1 Why Use Ansible

-Ansible automates the **entire base setup** after a fresh Debian install into a single repeatable command.
+Ansible automates the **entire setup** after a fresh Debian install into a single repeatable command.

 **What the playbook automates:**